 With enough planning and careful selection of coursework, it is possible for BME students to pursue Pre-Med and other Pre-Health professional tracks (dentistry, occupational therapy, physician's assistant, physical therapy, etc).
-Health Professions Advising (HPA) handles advising for students pursuing graduate health professions (https://career.vt.edu/advising/hpa.html).
+Health Professions Advising (HPA) handles advising for students pursuing graduate health professions.
 It is very important that you begin planning your coursework as soon as possible (preferably prior to the start of the sophomore year) in order to adequately plan your course load.
 Please contact the BEAM Undergraduate Academic Advisor and HPA for more information.